gfax/recipebox/README.md

     ---
     title: Markdown Soup (If you don't specify a title, it will be extrapolated from the filename.)
     date: 1267666404 (Date can be plaintext or in the form of a unix timestamp.
 If no date is specified, a date is extrapolated from the file's creation timestamp.)
-    desc: This is the best soup
+    desc: This is the best soup (Description to display on the home page.)
+    noheader: true (Prevents header from displaying on the page.
+Defaults to false if you don't specify.)
     ---

-    ## Markdown Soup

     * 1 tsp salt
     * 1 Tbsp ruby